pnjorge/GridHopperTac/README.md

 ## Status

-- Beta testing
+- New Version 7beta with Maidenhead grid map.
-- Preliminary release for field testing by amateur radio operators
+- Released 22/08/26 for full field testing.

 ## Notes